 Here are the 3 main types of Dark Social traffic (inspired by Mark Hansen's list):

-Likewise, if a reader downloaded one of your free ebooks, sent the file to a co-worker, who clicked on one of your URLs, this visit will remain untracked and automatically fall under Direct, although it may include a social element.
+Likewise, if a reader downloaded one of your PDF resources, sent the file to a co-worker, who clicked on one of your URLs, this visit will remain untracked and automatically fall under Direct, although technically it should be considered social.